PurdueCAM2Project/CAM2ImageTeam/docs/inter_camera_tracking.md

 	cameras 3 miles apart with a time difference of 5 minutes, we could say it is likely that both the images contain the same car.
 But, beyond rare colors and models, even this approach would break down.

+* 	This is again slightly similar to the approach listed above.
+This uses the geographical location and image timing data given by the camera.
+And this again works much better for rarer colors.
+Unlike the previous model though, this model will utilize much more geometry, specifically much more of trigonometry and use spatial data to be able to tell whether the given cars are similar or not.
+This approach will be much less probablistic and much more math-intensive than the approach listed above.

+### Resources found during the project

+*	https://pdfs.semanticscholar.org/2618/5d1f0135fb43fb4d7dab863fd83c8f3099bd.pdf --- Andrew Gilbert and Richard Bowden, University of Surrey, Guildford
+*	http://www.sciencedirect.com/science/article/pii/S003132031300263X --- X Chen, K Huang, T Tan
+* 	http://ieeexplore.ieee.org/document/5479164/ --- T Montcalm and B Boufama, Univ. of Windsor, Windsor

 [//]: # (YOUR MARKDOWN CODE ENDS ABOVE THIS LINE!!!)